Svideo-pp/Automatic-scoring-system-for-subjective-questions/README.md

 - [x] Build a scoring system based on the USE model
 - [ ] Build a scoring system based on the Roberta model
 - [ ] Provide some solutions using sentence-transformers library
+- [ ] Find a more reasonable mapping from cosine similarity to the final score